 This plant is found on moist, sandy, floodplains and prairie wetlands along the Illinois, Missouri, and Mississippi rivers (U.S. Fish & Wildlife Service, 2019).
 Although not very tolerant to prolonged flooding, this plant relies on periodic flooding to scour away other plants that compete for the same habitat.
 Habitat destruction and excessive silting are contributing factors to the decurrent false aster's decline.
 Highly intensive agricultural practices have increased topsoil runoff, which smothers seeds and seedlings.
-The project area is highly developed and urbanized but may contain trace and marginal habitat for Decurrent False Aster in scattered areas along the River Des Peres that are not routinely mowed.
+The project area is highly developed and urbanized but may contain trace and marginal habitat for decurrent false aster in scattered areas along the River Des Peres that are not routinely mowed.
+Any known or unknown available Decurrent False Aster habitat would remain the same as current conditions in the FWOP.
+Therefore, the St. Louis District has determined that Decurrent False Aster would be unaffected by the FWOP condition.